denten-books/plain-text/3-format.md

 layout contains some elements meaningful to the human and some elements as code instructions intended for device control.
 Crucially: "no document text may appear in the layout file" [@kaiman_computer-aided_1968, 66-8].
-Layout in that sense asks the human editor to make a distinction between semantic an spatial units: words and their coordinates.
+Layout in that sense asks the human editor to make a distinction between semantic and spatial units: words and their coordinates.
 These two separate streams of data are then stored in two discrete locations, in effect embodying the dichotomy between format and content.